Amrita Sher-Gil: 1932–1936: Early career, European and Western styles

 When she was in Paris, one of her professors said that judging by the richness of her colouring Sher-Gil was not in her element in the west, and that her artistic personality would find its true atmosphere in the east.
 In 1933, Sher-Gil "began to be haunted by an intense longing to return to India feeling in some strange way that there lay her destiny as a painter".
 She returned to India at the end of 1934.
 In May 1935, Sher-Gil met the English journalist Malcolm Muggeridge, then working as assistant editor and leader writer for The Calcutta Statesman.
 Both Muggeridge and Sher-Gil stayed at the family home at Summer Hill, Shimla and a short intense affair took place during which she painted a casual portrait of her new lover, the painting now with the National Gallery of Modern Art in New Delhi.
-By September 1935 Amrita saw Muggeridge off as he traveled back to England for new employment.
+By September 1935 Amrita saw Muggeridge off as he travelled back to England for new employment.
 She left herself for travel in 1936 at the behest of art collector and critic Karl Khandalavala, who encouraged her to pursue her passion for discovering her Indian roots.
 In India, she began a quest for the rediscovery of the traditions of Indian art which was to continue till her death.
 She was greatly impressed and influenced by the Mughal and Pahari schools of painting and the cave paintings at Ajanta.

 South Indian Villagers going to Market, 1937.

 Sher-Gil painting South Indian Villagers going to Market with three of its models, photographed in 1937 at her home in Simla.